“who also declared to us your love in the Spirit.”

 Tit 3:15, “All who are with me greet you.
 Greet those who love us in the faith.
 Grace be with you all.
 Amen.”

-This is spiritual love.
+This is spiritual love enabled by the Spirit.
+New Testament believers loved through the Holy Spirit, loved in the faith, and loved in the truth.
 They loved Paul in the things of Christ.
-New Testament believers loved through the Holy Spirit, loved in the faith and loved in the truth.

 The trinity is revealed in verses 6-8: “God” (v.
 6), “Christ” (v.
 7), “Spirit” (v.
 8).

 The Holy Spirit can enable us to love those we would not otherwise love.